 - Windows Device Portal.
 Device Portal is enabled and firewall rules are configured for it only when the Enable Device Portal option is turned on.

 - Installs, and configures firewall rules for SSH services that allow remote installation of apps.
 Enabling Device Discovery will turn on the SSH server.

 For each device family, additional developer features might be available.
 These features are available only when Developer Mode is enabled on the device, and might vary depending on your OS version.

-This image shows developer features for the mobile device family on Windows 10:
+This image shows developer features for Windows 10:

-To learn more about device discovery and Device Portal, see Windows Device Portal overview.
+To learn more about Device Portal, see Windows Device Portal overview.